aspirecoop/aspirecoop.github.io/_posts/2018-03-19-Thirteenth-Meeting.md

-Crafting Tactile Interfaces with Makey-Makey Microcontrollers
+POSTPONED: Crafting Tactile Interfaces with Makey-Makey Microcontrollers

-March 19, 2018, 6:30pm, JAAC (15th & Wedgewood) Room 1037, Belmont University
+~~March 19, 2018, 6:30pm, JAAC (15th & Wedgewood) Room 1037, Belmont University~~<br>
+*Meeting postponed due to severe weather warning.
+Will announce new date once it's determined.*

 We're going to do a mini-hackathon, spending some time with Makey-Makey microcontrollers, provided by Belmont's Chemistry & Physics Department!
 Megan Kelley is going to help facilitate and provide some craft items (e.g. conductive thread), and we'll bring some too*, and feel free to bring your own craft items too.
 No soldering required!